rajasharan/Android-TileLayout/README.md

  * Returns the View represented by tag in your data-model.
  *
  * @param tag view's identifier tag from your data-model.
- * @return the default view is returned and a message sent to Adapter-Thread to work on real view */ public final View getView(T tag)
+ * @return the default view is immediately returned and a message sent to Adapter-Thread to work on real view */ public final View getView(T tag)